Last Updated on October 23, 2024 by Lawrence Berezin

 - Install countdown pedestrian signals at 1,500 intersections

-- Re-engineer 60 miles of streets for greater pedestrian safety, according to corridor crash data
+- Re-engineer 60 miles of streets for more excellent pedestrian safety, according to corridor crash data

 - RE-engineer 20 intersections for pedestrian safety on major Manhattan two-way streets